NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/readme.md

     - utils/ contains utility classes for different parts of Tsuro to use

   ### Admin
-  Admin/ contains code for a referee in Tsuro
+  Admin/ contains code for an administrator

-  ### com.tsuro.player.StrategyPlayer
-  com.tsuro.player.StrategyPlayer/ contains code for a player component in Tsuro

   ### .idea
   - .idea includes some defaults for the editor we chose to use, IntelliJ.
 Feel free